yandex-cloud/docs/en/resource-manager/concepts/resources-hierarchy.md

 > [!NOTE]
 >
-> The cloud owner is already a member, and it's not needed to assign him the role of `[!KEYREF roles-cloud-member]`.
+> The role of `[!KEYREF roles-cloud-member]` is not required for cloud owners and service accounts.

 ### Public access to the cloud {#public-access}